 If the nomination period is extended because an incumbent eligible for re-election failed to file a Declaration of Candidacy, a candidate filing during the extended filing period may file a Candidate's Statement.
-Candidates for that contest who filed statements during the regular filing period and those who filed statements during the extended timeframe may withdraw their statements.
-The next working day after the close of the extended filing period for the office is the last day that a Candidate's Statement for the extended contest may be withdrawn.
+Candidates for that contest who filed statements during the regular filing period and those who filed statements during the extended timeframe may withdraw their statements the next working day after the close of the extended filing period for that office.
 A Candidate's Statement may not be changed.